Syndrizzle/hotfiles/README.md

 ninja -C build
 ninja -C build install
 ```
-to install Picom (Jonaburg Fix) to your system.
+to install Picom (Jonaburg Fix) to your system.<br>
 3. MPV:
 For this you will need to enable RPM Fusion repository.
 Just do `sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-36.noarch.rpm` to install RPM Fusion Free.
-Then do `sudo dnf install mpv` to install MPV.
+Then do `sudo dnf install mpv` to install MPV.<br>
 4. `xprintidle`
 For this you need the RPM Sphere repository.
 Just do `sudo dnf install https://github.com/rpmsphere/noarch/raw/master/r/rpmsphere-release-36-1.noarch.rpm` to install the RPM Sphere Repository.
-Then do `sudo dnf install xprintidle` to install xprintidle on your system.
+Then do `sudo dnf install xprintidle` to install xprintidle on your system.<br>
 5. Pulseaudio Mixer (pamixer):
-Follow the installation instructions in the README of the project [here](https://github.com/cdemoulins/pamixer#installation)
+Follow the installation instructions in the README of the project [here](https://github.com/cdemoulins/pamixer#installation)<br>
 6. Rofi Greenclip (Clipboard GUI):
-Simply run `wget -O /usr/bin/greenclip https://github.com/erebe/greenclip/releases/download/v4.2/greenclip` to install Rofi Greenclip to your System.
+Simply run `wget -O /usr/bin/greenclip https://github.com/erebe/greenclip/releases/download/v4.2/greenclip` to install Rofi Greenclip to your System.<br>

 **Installation of packages on Ubuntu(22.04 LTS):**
 ```bash